SS Indiana (1873): Spanish–American War

 Following the discovery of gold in Alaska in 1896, great demand was created for American-flagged ships to transport gold prospectors to Alaska during the resulting gold rush.
 Clement Acton Griscom, the executive head of the Inman Line, took advantage of this demand to sell the by now outdated Pennsylvania class vessels at a premium.

 On March 28, 1898, Indiana sailed from Philadelphia to Seattle on the Pacific Coast.
 There, the vessel was sold to the Empire Line for service on the Seattle–Nome route.
 However, in April 1898 the Spanish–American War broke out, and Indiana was requisitioned by the U.S. Navy as a troopship.
 Later in the war, she served as a hospital ship, returning wounded troops from Manila, Philippines via Honolulu to San Francisco.
 Nine of the wounded died during the voyage.

 Final years

 After the war, Indiana was acquired by the Pacific Mail Steamship Company, which utilized her from New York to South America as well as in the Northwest.
 On April 4, 1909, Indiana was grounded off Cape Tosco, Isla Santa Margarita, Mexico.
 The accident tore out the ship's bottom, flooding her three holds and engine compartment to a depth of about sixteen feet.
 Fortunately, passengers, cargo and crew were safely removed.
-The vessel's wreckage was subsequently sold for $5,000 salvage, bringing to an end a long and varied 36-year career.
+The vessel's wreckage was subsequently sold for $5,000 salvage, bringing an end to a long and varied 36-year long career.